muldrik/my-kotlin-analysis-plugin/README.md

 <!-- Plugin description -->
-This plugin detects a kotlin file being opened and displays a greeting message
+This plugin detects a kotlin file being opened and displays a greeting message It works for IntelliJ IDEA versions 2021.x and likely newer
 <!-- Plugin description end -->